bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 I believe this is due to two factors:

 - The development environment (the monorepo) varies more from the deployment environment (`node_modules/foo`) than single repo = single package project organization.
-- The developer is prioritizing the monorepo DX over the consumption DX, has gone out of their way to avoid working in the deployment environment, and therefore fails to test things in realistic deployments.
+- The developer who is prioritizing the monorepo DX over the consumption DX, has gone out of their way to avoid working in the deployment environment, and therefore fails to test things in realistic deployments.

 These two factors, plus the inherent complexity of all the tools required to make monorepos work, lead to encountering more defects in monorepo-published packages.

-Also, trying to fix or upstream work to monorepo packages is memorably miserable and painful.
+Also, trying to fix or upstream work to monorepo packages is memorably more miserable and painful.

 This really comes down to thermodynamics—more entropy, more problems—and it's true!